 Inscho had a distinguished academic career that included top honors in a number of areas, including an award for his oratory skills as a member of the national champion Temple University mock trial team.
 And he achieved the highest score on the July 2002 Pennsylvania bar exam, an exam taken by 1,957 law school graduates across the state.

-Inscho, a runner who has completed the Chicago and Big Sur marathons, graduated magna cum laude from the Temple University Beasley School of Law, where he was the recipient of the West Publishing Award given to the top five students in the graduating class.
-He worked as a research assistant for Professor William Woodward Jr. while at Temple Law.
+Inscho graduated magna cum laude from the Temple University Beasley School of Law, where he was the recipient of the West Publishing Award given to the top five students in the graduating class.
+He worked as a research assistant for Professor William Woodward, Jr. while at Temple Law.

 While a student at Temple, Inscho also won the TASLA award given to the top student in the field of evidence and further recognition for Outstanding Oral Advocacy in Legal Research Writing in both the criminal and civil fields.
 He was the Note and Comment editor of the Temple Law Review and a member of the Justinian Society, the Italian-American law society.

 Inscho earned his undergraduate degree, a bachelor’s in government and economics, at Franklin and Marshall College, where he won recognition as a Presidential Scholar and was awarded the Lanious B. Keiper Award for academic achievement.
 At F & M he also served as treasurer and rush chairman of Delta Sigma Phi fraternity.

 He is a member of the Philadelphia Trial Lawyers Association, the Pennsylvania Association for Justice, the Pennsylvania Bar Association and the American Bar Association.

 David Inscho Interviewed On Clergy Abuse Grand Jury Report, BBC Radio 4, 8/14/18